 - For a thinner mustard dipping sauce, add additional water until the sauce meets your needs.
 Use less water for a thicker dip.

-How to make the Asparagus wrapped in dough
+Asparagus wrapped in dough

-- Wash and cut the rough ends off the Asparagus
+- Wash and cut the rough ends off the asparagus.

 - Once the dough is chilled, sprinkle flour on a hard surface, and roll the dough out to about ⅛ inch thickness.